 Yes!
-We are open every single Sunday, rain, snow or shine, year round - with the exception of the first two Sundays after Christmas and New Years.
+We are open every single Sunday, rain, snow or shine, year round - with the exception of the first two Sundays after Christmas and Easter Sunday.
+That said!
+On the very rare occasion (such as extreme weather) this schedule is subject to change.
+Weekly information can be found on our Events Calendar.
+Last-minute updates can be found on our social media pages.

 Our Vendors Page lists all of our members.
 While some of our members attend every single week all year long, many of them are seasonal or only attend occasionally.